 At best, medications can slow tremor but rarely stop it completely.
-When drugs are unable to control an active tremor, other treatment options are deep brain stimulation or a Gamma Knife(R) procedure.
+When drugs are unable to control an active tremor, other treatment options are deep brain stimulation or high-frequency ultrasound ablation.

 In deep brain stimulation, a neurosurgeon implants electrodes in the brain.
-The electrode uses a small amount of electricity to normalize brain circuity and reduce tremor.
+The electrode uses a small amount of electricity to normalize brain circuitry and reduce tremor.

-“Many patients are reluctant to consider surgery at first, but after the procedure, they wish they’d done it sooner,” says Dr. Gostkowski.
+“Many patients are reluctant to consider surgery at first, but after the procedure, they wish they’d done it sooner,” Dr. Gostkowski says.